zencd/suspender/README.md

 ## pro

-- honest, precise screenshots
+- honest, precise screenshots, with images rendered (TGS)
-- screenshots reflects page as user left it, not just capturing page's top
+- screenshots reflects page as user left it, not just capturing page's top (H2C, TGS)
+- instant screenshots instead of the slower TGS (which depends on page size!)
 - extension uninstall does not discard suspended tabs
 - N times faster than TGS
 - no user tracking